Newiz430/Psi-RAG/README.md

 Optional packages:

 - Add `pip install vllm` if you prefer vLLM.
-- Add `pip isntall transformers==4.46.0` for the embedding model "nvidia/NV-Embed-V2" (indexing only).
+- Add `pip install transformers==4.46.0` for the embedding model "nvidia/NV-Embed-V2" (indexing only).
 - Add `pip install mineru[all]` if you want to build custom indexes with your local PDF files.
 - Add `pip install py7zr` or `pip install rarfile` if you want to upload a .7z or .rar package of local PDF files.